jamesmarks-nc/mysocial.college/server/README.md

 which has the following structure.

 **[config.json](config.json)** must be imported in app.js.
-It is not tracked, so you'll have to manually recreate it for every installation of this application.
+It is not tracked by git, so you'll have to manually recreate it for every installation of this application.

 ### Example config.json file: